Pinterest Pixel

 Highlight All Excel Formula Cells

-STEP 2: Press the CTRL+G shortcut which will open up the Go To dialogue box and select the Special button.
+STEP 2: Press CTRL+G to open up the Go To dialogue box.

 Highlight All Excel Formula Cells

-STEP 3: Select the Formula radio button and press OK.
+STEP 4: Select the Formula button and press OK.

 Highlight All Excel Formula Cells